sys27/xFunc/README.md

 xFunc
 =====

 xFunc is a simple and easy to use application that allows you to build mathematical and logical expressions.
 It's written on C#.
 This program consists of libraries and an execution file.
-The libraries include the code that converts strings to expressions.
+The libraries include the code that converts strings to expressions (parser, lexer and etc.).

 ## Features: